 The 2018 PM2.5 Plan addressing 1997, 2006 and 2012 PM2.5 standards was adopted by the San Joaquin Valley Air District on November 15, 2018 and California Air Resources Board on January 24, 2019 and subsequently submitted for EPA review.
 On March 27, EPA published a proposed rule approving portions of the 2018 PM2.5 Plan, including the 2006 PM2.5 conformity budgets and trading mechanism.
 Final rule on sections that pertain to 2006 24-hour PM2.5 standard Serious area nonattainment was released on July 22, 2020 therefore this conformity analysis incorporates new 2018 PM2.5 SIP budgets for the 2006 24-hour PM2.5 standards.
-The remaining components of the 2018 PM2.5 Plan addressing the 1997 and 2012 PM2.5 standards are currently undergoing EPA review.
-Should EPA act on these additional SIP elements, this conformity analysis includes an "upcoming budget test" in case the new transportation conformity budgets become available prior to federal approval of the 2021 FTIP conformity analysis.
+On [Update when published in June 2021], EPA published proposed approval of the moderate area SIP budgets for the 2012 PM2.5 standard contained in the 2016 Moderate Area PM2.5 Plan and portions of the 2018 PM2.5 plan that pertain to the moderate requirements for the 2012 PM2.5 standard.
+Final federal action is anticipated this summer.
+The remaining components of the 2018 PM2.5 Plan addressing the 1997 and 2012 PM2.5 serious nonattainment area requirements are currently undergoing EPA review.
+Should EPA act on these additional SIP elements, this conformity analysis includes an "upcoming budget test" to address conformity to the budgets anticipated to be available by end of this year.

-This analysis demonstrates that the criteria specified in the transportation conformity regulations for a conformity determination are satisfied by the 2021 FTIP; a finding of conformity is therefore supported.
-The 2021 FTIP and the corresponding Conformity Analysis were approved by TCAG Policy Board on February 22, 2021.
-Federal approval is anticipated on or before April 30, 2021.
-FHWA/FTA last issued a finding of conformity for the 2019 FTIP and the 2018 RTP, as amended if applicable, on September 9, 2019.
+This analysis demonstrates that the criteria specified in the transportation conformity regulations for a conformity determination are satisfied by the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2; a finding of conformity is therefore supported.
+The 2021 FTIP Amendment No. 5, 2018 RTP Amendment No. 2, and 2021 Conformity Analysis were approved by the TCAG Executive Director via delegated authority from the Policy Board on [Update when approved].
+Federal approval is anticipated on or before August 14, 2021.
+FHWA/FTA last issued a finding of conformity for the 2021 FTIP and the 2018 RTP, as amended if applicable, on April 16, 2021.

-The 2021 FTIP has been financially constrained in accordance with the requirements of 40 CFR 93.108 and consistent with the U.S. DOT metropolitan planning regulations (23 CFR Part 450).
+The 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 have been financially constrained in accordance with the requirements of 40 CFR 93.108 and consistent with the U.S. DOT metropolitan planning regulations (23 CFR Part 450).
 A discussion of financial constraint and funding sources is included in the appropriate documents.